daneroo/nx-audiobook/infra/MIGRATION.md

   - `tone` has a NixPkgs package (fleek/home-manager?)
   - Perhaps as with directory-digests on multiple machines
   - See [Tone Dump](#tone-dump) below
-- Syncthing for `/Volumes/Reading/` on galois and davinci, at least
-  - Move back to `/Volumes/Space/Reading/audiobooks`
 - Rsync back to syno, from [galois|davinci] (syncthing on Synology doesn't look like a good idea)
 - Borgbackup: from ?

 ## Iteration

 - Fine-tune audiobook in this audiobookshelf dev env (galois)
-- Sync to /Volumes/Reading/audiobooks on galois (syncthing to davinci,..)
+- Sync to /Volumes/Space/Reading/audiobooks on galois (syncthing to davinci,..)
 - Sync to syno:/Reading/audiobooks on davinci

 ```bash